nednoodlehead/teaching/intro.md

 1. What do you know about Python?
 2. What is python used for?
 3. What can python do?
 Are there limits?
+4. Do you know what an environment is?
+>!
+An environment is a computer system where code is ran.
+Your computer's instance of Windows 11 is an environment, an environment characteristics are generally software based.
+Environments have certain variables,
+>! called environmental variables.
+These variables can affect how code is ran, and how the user interacts with their environment.
+5. What about a virtual environment?
+>!
+A virtual environment is an environment, but it is created with software.
+It simulates running code in a different computer.
+It is a type of virtualization.
+The purpose is to create
+>!
+Isolated environments so you can test and develop code separately from your system environment.
 ***

-Python is an object orientated, general-purpose, indentation-based, dynamically typed, garbage collected, interprete programming and scripting language.
+>!
+Python is an object orientated, general-purpose, indentation-based, dynamically typed, garbage collected,
+>! interprete programming and scripting language.

 <h3>Object Orientated</h3>
 What this means is that everything in python is an object.
 Any data created is an object.